enginmanap/limonEngine-docs/docs/ExtendingByAPI/pythonApi.rst

 .. code-block:: python

-    def play_sound(sound_path: str, position: Vec4, position_relative: bool = False, looped: bool = False) -> int:
+    def play_sound(sound_path: str, position: Vec4, position_relative: bool = False,
+                   looped: bool = False, reference_distance: float = 2.0,
+                   max_distance: float = 50.0) -> int:
         """
         Play a non-attached sound at a world position.

         Args:
             sound_path: Path to the sound file
             position: World-space position to play the sound at
-            position_relative: If True, position is relative to the listener
+            position_relative: If True, position is relative to the listener.
+Defaults to False.
-            looped: Whether the sound should loop
+            looped: Whether the sound should loop.
+Defaults to False.
+            reference_distance: Distance at which the sound plays at full volume.
+                Below this distance gain is clamped to maximum.
+Defaults to 2.0.
+            max_distance: Distance at which the sound is fully attenuated and inaudible.
+                Defaults to 50.0.

         Returns:
-            int: Sound ID for use with stop_sound and set_sound_volume, or 0 on failure
+            int: Sound ID for use with stop_sound, pause_sound, etc., or 0 on failure

+        Note:
+            Only mono audio files are spatialized.
+Stereo files play at a fixed volume.
         """

 .. _pythonApi-stop_sound: